jtompkins415/provisions_redux/README.md

 ### Installation

-1. Clone this repository to your local machine:
-2. Set up a PostgreSQL database.
-Make sure you have the database connection details handy.

-### Installation

 1. Clone this repository to your local machine.

+2. Navigate to the `server` directory.

-2. Install server dependencies.
+3. Install server dependencies.

-3. Create a `.env` file in the `server` directory with your database connection details.
+4. Create a `.env` file in the `server` directory with your database connection details.

-4. Migrate and seed the database.
+5. Migrate and seed the database.

-5. Start the server.
+6. Start the server.

-6. In a new terminal window, navigate to the `client` directory.
+7. In a new terminal window, navigate to the `client` directory.

-7. Install client dependencies.
+8. Install client dependencies.

-8. Start the client.
+9. Start the client using Vite.

 Your Online Storefront Application should now be running locally.

+## Frontend Development

+The frontend of this project is scaffolded using Vite and utilizes React with Material-UI for the user interface.
+React-Router-DOM is employed for client-side routing.

 ## Contributing